rockett-raccoonn/HAHAHA/README.md

 * She/her, please!
 Though, I know being in cosplays makes it difficult to tell, so its alright if you use other prns!

-* I'm an ENTP-T, if that matters to you.
+* I'm an ENFP-T, if that matters to you.

 * My favorite animal is the bear.
 No specific species, though.